corca-ai/local-cache/README.md

 **Optional**

 If set, caches that have not been accessed over 7 days are cleaned up automatically at post action stage by clean-key.
 If there is only one cache corresponding to the clean-key, do not clean it.
+(However, if it's been 30 days, clean up all.)

 Default: /